sous-chefs/iis/README.md

 #### Properties

-- `site_name` - name attribute.
-The name of the site to add this app to
+- `site_name` - name property.
+The name of the site to add this app to.
+We use the resource name if this isn't specified here.
 - `path` -The virtual path for this application
 - `application_pool` - The pool this application belongs to
 - `physical_path` - The physical path where this app resides.